-In short — unless you’re the kind of person who’s strictly counting every calorie you eat, your body is going to lie to you about how much food it needs, and you’re probably going to over-eat, and gain weight.
+Unless you’re the kind of person who’s strictly counting every calorie you eat, your body is going to lie to you about how much food it needs and you’re probably going to over-eat and gain weight.

 2) Excessive cardio can actually block fat burn and slow your metabolism.

 High amounts of cardio stimulate the production of the stress hormone known as cortisol.
 Unfortunately, cortisol production also blocks fat burn.
 (From a purely evolutionary perspective, this makes sense.
 When the body goes into panic mode, the first biological instinct is to preserve our fat-stores in order to conserve energy).